 Weak balance sheet woes at odds with valuation

 Even considering the previous profit guidance for this year, the valuation of this company is rich at a P/E of 20+ (before today’s warning).
 As is common with many companies in this sector a large part of growth is baked into this price.
-However, K3 has plenty of form for delivering profit warnings, and given that the same excuses are seen (companies delaying projects, H2 weighting) it seems that if you want to buy into this share you will have to tolerate these sharp drawdowns.
-The retail landscape here is not great, and in my opinion Bonmarche will be one of a few higher-profile casualties as several other businesses are pretty marginal at present.
+However, K3 has plenty of form for delivering profit warnings.
+Given that the same excuses are seen (companies delaying projects, H2 weighting) it seems that if you want to buy into this share you will have to tolerate these sharp drawdowns.
+The retail landscape here is not great.
+In my opinion Bonmarche will be one of a few higher-profile casualties as several other businesses are pretty marginal at present.
+Shoe Zone was another that recently posted a profit warning.

 Is there a bull case for K3 Business Technologies?

-The K3 strategic pivot seeks to guarantee more revenues as they have focused more on their own proprietary software (which carries higher margins) and also focusing away from the UK.
+The K3 strategic pivot seeks to guarantee more revenues.
+They have focused more on their own proprietary software (which carries higher margins) and also focusing away from the UK.
 As of the last year, 44% of revenues came from international operations.
 Whilst today’s events could be seen as a setback, the turnaround is still very much underway and potentially the company could be larger in future.

-The company was expensive before the profit warning, and I would still regard it as slightly pricey after it and I would still want another 30% fall to be interested.
-That said, I can some of the reasons why it may be attractive: there are many users of the software, which appears to fulfil some definitive needs.
-There is also a dividend being paid, which although small reflects confidence that things will be on track.
+The company was expensive before the profit warning.
+I would still regard it as slightly pricey after it and I would still want another 30% fall to be interested.
+That said, I can some of the reasons why it may be attractive.
+There are many users of the software, which appears to fulfil some definitive needs.
+There is also a dividend being paid.
+Although small, it reflects confidence that things will be on track.

 Against this I struggle to think that this will be the bottom of the share price.
-Specialising in retail is not a place to be at the moment and there will be plenty more casualties and therefore lost revenues.
-And these are likely to be major: despite having 3,700 customers, a lost contract and an administration has hammered profits.
+Specialising in retail is not a place to be at the moment.
+There will be plenty more casualties and therefore lost revenues.
+And these are likely to be major.
+Despite having 3,700 customers, a lost contract and an administration has hammered profits.